m4xy07/Explainify/README.md

   The image installs dependencies, builds the Next.js app, and starts it on port 3000 so it behaves the same as `npm run start`.

+## ✅ Next Steps

+1. Drop your API keys into `.env.local`.
+2. Customize the mock spec in `lib/mock-data.ts` to match your product.
+3. Hook the `/api` routes up to your preferred AI providers or swap in serverless functions if you’re targeting a static host.

 Turning complexity into clarity is now just one command away.
 Enjoy!